Brookline Green Electricity Aggregation Plan – explains how the Program will operate.

 Customer Notification Letter – sent to new electricity supply customers who are eligible for automatic enrollment in the Program.
 Explains program options, product rates, renewable energy content, and for those who choose to opt out, ways to leave the Program before enrollment.

 Brookline Green Electricity Lawn Sign – you might see these around town.
 Order yours!

 The Disclosure Label is prepared and periodically updated by Brookline Green Electricity Program’s electricity supplier.
 It provides detail on the energy mix for all program options.
 These documents are updated only periodically, therefore, the label available at this time may be for electricity supply from an earlier period.

 Municipal aggregation is allowed under Massachusetts General Laws Chapter 164 Section 134.
 More than 160 cities and towns in Massachusetts already have active electricity aggregation programs, and other nearby communities are pursuing similar programs.

 By default, electricity customers in Brookline receive Basic Service electricity supply from Eversource.
-Under a municipal aggregation program, like Brookline Green Electricity (BGE), most customers receiving Basic Service are automatically transitioned to the aggregation’s standard option, unless they choose a different electricity option or choose to opt out (no penalty, ever!).
+Under a municipal aggregation program like Brookline Green Electricity (BGE), most customers receiving Basic Service are automatically transitioned to the aggregation’s standard option, unless they choose a different electricity option or choose to opt out (no associated penalty, ever).

 Brookline Green Electricity Implementation

-Since the initial launch in July of 2017, BGE has entered into a second contract from January 2020 through December 2022 meter read, giving electricity ratepayers in Brookline four different options for electricity supply.
+Since the initial launch in July of 2017, BGE has entered into its third contract from December 2022 through the December 2024 meter read, giving electricity ratepayers in Brookline three different options for electricity supply.